abstractmath.org

 Translation problem

 The translation problem is the task of extracting the mathematical and logical structure hidden in mathematical prose.
-The discussions of logical constructions and methods of deductions in this part of the website describe the difficulties with the translation problem.
+You have to learn to read and understand math prose; it does not come automatically.

 Besides the links given above, the translation problem is discussed for particular constructions under and, or and not, universal assertions and conditional assertions.